forwinder15/learndiesels/content/posts/2019-08-19--the-best-ratchet-for-professional-mechanics/index.md

 Your ratchet is your most used tool as a diesel tech.
 Really any mechanic.
 You develop over the years a certain relationship with your ratchet of choice.
 You will find that using someone elses will not do.
 You need your favorite.
 The one that has got you through thick and thin.

-I have 10 3/8 ratchets and I use one.
-My favorite.
+I have **10** 3/8 ratchets and **I use one.** My favorite.
 This is why it is important to think about what ratchet is best and we will take a look together at all your options.
 This is also the reason I am not writing the “best ratchet” because ratchets are a personal choice and different for each mechanic.

 You have to get the one that fits you.
 Sometimes it takes trying some out to find the right one for you.
-So, check out the top 10 ratchets for professionals. **_We are only going to look at 3/8” ratchets as they are the most common and most used I would say._**
+So, I have reviewed 10 different ratchets for professionals.
+They vary in style and price points. **_We are only going to look at 3/8” ratchets as they are the most common and most used I would say._**

 [Skip to the list](#top)

-##Aspects to consider when looking at a ratchet.
+##Aspects to consider when shopping for a ratchet.

 ###Tooth or position count